 Murals by da Vinci and Michelangelo

 The headquarters of the secular power in Florence was completed in 1314 and served the representatives of the Republic as a residential and conference building.
 For security reasons it was designed like a fortified tower with battlements and small windows.
 Next to the building the tower rises up 94 meters.
 After the government seized power the Medici palace was completely rebuilt, lined with gold and decorated with wall paintings from the great da Vinci and Michelangelo.
-Today the palace serves as the Town Hall and can be viewed for 10 Euros.
-The ascent of the tower will also cost 10 Euros.
+Today the palace serves as the Town Hall.

 Power center of Florence

-In the 14th and 15th centuries the important strings of power converged here.
+In the 14th and 15th centuries the strings of power converged here.
 The largest piazza of Florence was lined with important buildings, most notably the Palazzo Vecchio.
-Still a major attraction and meeting point is the Fountain of Neptune of Bartolomeo Ammannati.
+Still a major attraction and meeting point is Neptune's Fountain by Bartolomeo Ammannati.
 All attractions of the city can be reached on foot from the Piazza della Signoria.
 On the square itself there are several significant copies of statues, most notably the replica of David by Michelangelo.

-The most beautiful panoramic view of Florence is from the Piazzale Michelangelo.
+The most beautiful panoramic views of Florence can be admired from the Piazzale Michelangelo.
 The square was built in 1865 when Florence was the capital of Italy.
 An eight-kilometer magnificent avenue leads gently uphill to the square.
 There are some bronze replicas of works of Michelangelo, amongst others that of David.
 There is also a pavilion with a restaurant.
 Especially at night, when Florence lights up below, the Piazzale Michelangelo is a popular meeting place.

 Masterpiece of Renaissance architecture